2014 United States House of Representatives elections in Oregon: District 2

 The 2nd district is located east of the Willamette Valley and covers roughly two-thirds of the state.
 It is the largest of Oregon's five districts and is the seventh-largest district in the nation.
-The incumbent is Republican Greg Walden, the Chairman of the National Republican Congressional Committee, who has represented the district since 1999.
-He was re-elected with 69% of the vote in 2012 and the district has a PVI of R+10.
+Incumbent Republican Greg Walden, the Chairman of the National Republican Congressional Committee, who had represented the district since 1999, ran for re-election.
+He was re-elected with 69% of the vote in 2012 and the district had a PVI of R+10.

 Republican primary

 The Club for Growth targeted Walden for a primary challenge.